Blotch3D/Blotch3D/README.md

 only).

-By default, lighting, background color, and sprite coloring are set so that it is most probable you will see them.
+By default, lighting, background color, and sprite coloring are set so that it is most probable you will see the sprite.
 These may need to be changed after you've verified sprites are properly created and positioned.

 All MonoGame features remain available and accessible when using Blotch3D.
 For examples: